VirtualPlanetaryLaboratory/vplanet/docs/quickstart.rst

     For instance, it's kind of a pain to input planet masses in solar masses, or the other way around.
-Fortunately, the default unit can be overriden with the minus sign ("-") character, which tells :code:`VPLANET` to assume custom units for the parameter in question.
+Fortunately, the default unit can be overriden with the minus sign ("-") character, which tells :code:`VPLanet` to assume custom units for the parameter in question.
     We'll see an example of this below.

 Moving along, we tell the code to spit out a log file at the end, set the output precision and a tolerance parameter.
-The final section is probably the most important: here we tell :code:`VPLANET` what to *actually* do in the simulation.
+The final section is probably the most important: here we tell :code:`VPLanet` what to *actually* do in the simulation.
 We want to evolve the system *forward* in time using variable (adaptive) timestepping with a coefficient :code:`dEta = 0.01`.
 The smaller this coefficient, the higher the precision of the integration (but